uyencfi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to create a new module.
-2. EdRecord adds the new class to the specified module.
+2. EdRecord adds the new module.

     Use case ends.